page_title_detailed

 • If previous tests have shown that you have dense breast tissue, your doctor may recommend additional testing for you.

 If you receive an abnormal mammogram result, your doctor will talk with you about next steps.
-This may mean having additional tests to get more information, such as further imaging tests or a needle or surgical biopsy to examine a piece of breast tissue.
+This may mean having additional tests to get more information, such as further imaging tests or a needle or surgical biopsy to examine a sample of breast tissue.

 Learn more about mammograms.